slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The free soul is rare, but you know it when you see it basically because you feel good, very good, when you are near or with them."
 -- Charles Bukowski [1920]*

+> *"A man is already halfway in love with any woman who listens to him."
+-- Brendan Behan [1923]*

+> *"You haven’t been in love, if you haven’t let it ruin your life."
+-- Sarah Hildebrand [1990]*

 > *"A man usually falls in love with a woman who asks the kinds of questions he is able to answer."
--- Ronald Colman*
+-- Ronald Colman *

-> *"You haven’t been in love, if you haven’t let it ruin your life."
--- Sarah Hildebrand*

 > *"Real love doesn’t meet you at your best.
 It meets you in your mess."
 -- J.S.
-Park*
+Park *

 > *"Warriors and worriers.
 Human males form cooperative groups to compete against out-groups, while human females exclude other females in their quest to find mates, female family members to invest in their children.
 This challenges the familiar wisdom that women are more sociable than men and men are more competitive than women."
 -- Joyce Benenson*

-> *"A man is already halfway in love with any woman who listens to him."
--- Brendan Behan*

 ### On love and romance

 <!--
 > *"Absence diminishes small loves and increases great ones, as the wind blows out the candle and fans the bonfire."  -- François de La Rochefoucauld [1613]*
 -->

+> *"Love is a flower, friendship a sheltering tree."
+-- Samuel Taylor Coleridge [1772]*

 > *"Nothing is so necessary for a young man as the company of intelligent woman."
 -- Leo Tolstoy [1828]*